arungudelli/python.shiksha/content/en/tips/get-extension-from-the-file-name-python.md

 ## Method 1: Using `os.path()` method

-File Path manipulation is enhanced by the usage of the `os.path()` method in python.
+File Path manipulation is enhanced by the usage of the `os.path()` method in Python.

 This module completely handles the receiving, opening, saving and opening of data from file paths by itself.